Law and Freedom

 The thing with violence is that it works both ways.
-The answer is like this: if there would be no institutionalized justice then there would be need for justice.
-That means there could be:
+The answer is like this: if there would be no institutionalized justice, there could be:

 To tell the truth, I was unable to understand how this would work.
 I could not figure out how private justice could work.
 But, hey, when I realized that it was not my responsibility to make it work, I realized that it would actually work because there are lots of people around.
 I said to myself: "dude, obviously you can't make plans for how the society should work since the society is not in your head, but is out there and formed from lots and lots and lots of real people who can (and do) make choices regardless of what you think".

 Certainly, there are lots of sheep who would not fight for their lives, but there are also lots of people who would take the opportunity and provide arbitration and enforcement even for these people.

 Such business men would be very good at their job, but they would be in the business of making a profit and thus they would know when to cut their losses.
 This means that private justice would work only where a profit could be made.
 Certainly, nothing would stop people to put together some money and hire private law enforcement agencies to fight some public cause (like catching some serial killer).
 However, there is obviously a profit to be made by the people who pay, since the killer actually causes damage to their property.

 Monopolistic justice means lack of change, lack of adaptation, and therefore means death.
 Life prefers to live.

 Institutionalized justice actually triples the costs: once for creating, maintaining and enforcing the laws, and once for fighting those people who are criminals (according to the monopolistic laws).
 On top of this, they also have to fight the real criminals, those who are criminals in the view of any human with common sense.

 In the absence of institutionalized justice, there would be ways to make a profit by providing private arbitration and private enforcement of either arbitration resolutions or of personal choice.